sanedragon/every-election-system/README.md

 # every-election-system
 The ambitious goal is to provide a system for running, simulating, and explaining results of elections using any voting method and any ballot counting method

 Current status is: initial implementation exists for several election systems.
+There are probably many errors, because no testing whatsoever has been developed yet.

 Planned components:
 - The election system models